 Twitter account: @DantenCharles

 How do animals really think?
-What's wrong with no-kill shelters, animal rights, anti-specism, and animal healthcare?
+What's wrong with no-kill shelters, adoption, animal rights, anti-specism, and animal healthcare?

 Book review of Slaves of Our Affection.
 The Myth of the Happy Pet

 Book Excerpts on Viva la vegan's website: Zootherapy debunked

 Articles published in French and English media

 The 1984 landmark article that the pet industry doesn't want you to read.
 Thirty years later, the findings of American scientists Alan M. Beck and Aaron Honori Katcher are more than ever factual.
 The situation has not changed one bit.
 Zootherapy is no longer defensible by science.
 Animals have no therapeutic value.
 They are in their own special way as bad for you as cigarettes and alcohol.

 L'article phare de 1984 que l'industrie des animaux de compagnie ne veut pas que vous lisiez.
 Trente ans plus tard, les conclusions des scientifiques américains, Alan M. Beck et Aaron Honori Katcher sont plus que jamais d'actualité.
 La situation n'a pas changé d'un iota.
 La zoothérapie n'est pas défendable par la science.
 Les animaux n'ont aucune valeur thérapeutique.
 Ils sont même dans un certain sens aussi mauvais pour vous que la cigarette et l'alcool.

 The Impact of Pets on Human Health and Psychological Well-Being: Fact, Fiction, or Hypothesis?